 The service record documents the nature and course of a beneficiary's progress in treatment.
 To bill Medicaid, providers shall ensure that their documentation is consistent with the requirements contained in this policy.
 This service requires a shift note to be completed for every shift of service provided.

-Events in a beneficiary's life which require additional activities or interventions are documented over and above the minimum frequency requirement.
+Events in a beneficiary's life which require additional activities or interventions must be documented using a service note, over and above the minimum frequency requirement.

 To bill Medicaid, providers shall ensure that their documentation is consistent with the requirements contained in this policy.
-The staff member who provides the service is responsible for timely and accurate documentation in the service record that is billed to and reimbursed by Medicaid.
-Service and shift notes must meet the requirements of the DHHS Records Management and Documentation Manual.
+The staff member who provides the service is responsible for accurately documenting the services billed to and reimbursed by Medicaid.
+Service and shift notes must meet the requirements of the DHHS Records

+Management and Documentation Manual.
 Medication administration records (MAR) or electronic MARs must meet requirements of 10A NCAC 27G .0209 (c)(4).